hyperspacedev/starlight/README.md

 - A Mac running macOS 11 (Big Sur) or later
 - Xcode 12 or higher
+- [SwiftLint][sl]

-Download the repository code using `git clone` or opening directly in Xcode via GitHub and press the "Run" button to build and run the app for macOS.
+Download the repository code using `git clone` or opening directly in Xcode via GitHub and press the "Run" button to build and run the app.
 Targets can be changed to reflect the appropriate device to target.

 ## Licensing